Every Child a Seed

 Students are encouraged to send in photos of their plants, reflections as well as their decorated plant pots and labels.

 Watch what some of our educators and students have to say of the Every Child a Seed programme here.

 Providing Plant Starter Kits

 Through this programme, every Primary 3 student in Singapore will be provided with a plant starter kit, consisting of a pot, potting mix and some seeds.
-The three types of seeds which will be given out are Kang Kong, Sunflower and Roselle.
+The three types of seeds which will be given out are Sweet Basil, Sunflower and Roselle.